makototakahara/makototakahara.github.io/_posts/2024-1-2-election-prediction.md

 Columns 'marital_status', 'citizenship_status', 'province', 'education', 'pop_center', and ‘age’ are removed from the dataset as they are no longer needed.

 5. Filtering \
-Rows in which the 'cps21_age' variable is less than 18 are filtered out because the model is trained on individuals aged 18 and above.
+Rows in which the 'age' variable is less than 18 are filtered out because the model is trained on individuals aged 18 and above.

 6. Removing Missing Values \
 Any rows with missing values (NA) are dropped from the dataset.